raj-rao-rr/Investor-Inflation-Expectations/README.md

 All project code is stored in the `/Code` folder for generating figures and performing analysis.
 Refer to the headline comment string in each file for a general description of the purpose of the script in question.

-* `/.../lib/` stores functions derived from academic papers or individual use to compute statistical tests or perform complex operations
+* `/.../lib/` stores functions derived from academic papers or individual use to compute statistical tests or perform complex operations.
+Please refer to the in function documentation for each `.m` function for granular detail on function arguments and returns.

+  * `cusip_generator.py` this file is preserved in the code library, but is not run when calling the `main.m` file.
+This scipt was used to develop the Excel files within the options folder and **SHOULD NOT** be run unless those files are missing or have been deleted.

 ### 3.2 	`/Input`